• Skip to primary navigation

 Ingredients

-• Grana Padano or Parmesan cheese (which you can omit to make this recipe dairy-free and vegetarian)
+• Cheese: Use freshly-grated Parmigiano Reggiano or Grana Padano cheese, which you can omit to make this recipe dairy-free and vegetarian.

 However, if you want to follow the Italian way, you should cook it entirely on the stovetop.